"Speak clearly, if you speak at all; carve every word, before you let it fall."

 Among the inventors on applications prosecuted by Bob is an inductee into the National Inventors Hall of Fame and recipient of the Charles Stark Draper Prize, the highest honor awarded by the National Academy of Engineering, as well as an inventor who was offered funding on the popular BBC television show, Dragon's Den; and products covered by patents that Bob has secured include at least one that was recognized in Time Magazine's 2006 annual report on the year's top inventions.

 As a recognized expert in patent drafting, Bob has been invited by the World Intellectual Property Organization [the UN agency that administers the Patent Cooperation Treaty (PCT) among other functions] and the African Regional Intellectual Property Office to participate as an instructor at their first two Patent Drafting Workshops in Harare, Zimbabwe in September 2007 and in Addis Ababas, Ethiopia in December 2008.
-Since then, Bob has taught at two more Patent Drafting Workshops in Zimbabwe (2009 and 2011), as well as in Windhoek, Namibia (2010); Bangkok, Thailand (2012); and Ho Chi Minh City, Vietnam (2013).
+Since then, Bob has taught at two more Patent Drafting Workshops in Zimbabwe (2009 and 2011), as well as in Windhoek, Namibia (2010); Bangkok, Thailand (2012); Ho Chi Minh City, Vietnam (2013); and Ahmedabad, India (2013).
 Bob also was one of a four-member team of international patent experts who jointly authored a patent exercise workbook for WIPO.

 Bob also lectured on international patenting as an invited speaker at the 1st International Congress on Ceramics in Toronto, Canada; and he was a co-author, producing a section covering patent issues, in a related publication, Global Roadmap for Ceramics and Glass Technology, Wiley (2007).
 Bob also has made presentations on patent law as an invited speaker at meetings of the New England Section of the American Ceramic Society (an organization that he chaired in 2005 and 2006) and of the New England Chapter of the International Microelectronics and Packaging Society.